ngeltman/exbuvasa/README.md

 **text**:

-**variables**: objecto containing names of variables mapped with its values.
+**variables**: object containing names of variables mapped with its values.
 String values must be enclosed in single quotes.
 Example

 ~~~
+variables:{
+  "name":"'peter'",
+  "age": "44",
+  "checkin": "'2020-05-25'"
+}
 ~~~

 **functions**: object containing names of the functions as string.
-The elements are the functions that the user types and the values are the names of the real functions as a string.
+The elements are the names of the functions that the user types and the values are the names of the real functions as a string.
 The real functions has to be javascript native funcionts or exist elsewhere.
 Example:

 ~~~
 functions:{
         "part_of_a_string": "substring",